How often have you checked a product on social media before making a purchase?

 Twitter isn’t as trendy as Facebook and Instagram, and Snapchat and Pinterest are mostly used by younger females.
 So, they don’t get the same level of attention as the leading duo.

-7. One-third of Americans are using social media to find out more about a business or product, social commerce statistics reveal.
+7. One-third of Americans use social media to find out more about a business or product, social commerce statistics reveal.

 The focus of marketers and businesses is user engagement.
 It’s all about the clicks, likes, comments, and shares.
 These numbers convert into sales, and that’s why businesses are doing their best to keep their target audience engaged.